ms/buildtogether.tech/src/rules-freelance/index.md

         and only answered training-related mails when I was at home.
     3. Offer to do some in-house training for free (where "free" means "during work hours, as part of your regular paid employment").
-If you want to use material you've developed in your job externally---e.g., if you created a course for a university and now want to use those lessons at conference workshops or elsewhere---make sure you confirm in writing or by email that your employer is OK with that *before* you do it.
+If you want to use material you've developed in your job externally—e.g., if you created a course for a university and now want to use those lessons at conference workshops or elsewhere—make sure you confirm in writing or by email that your employer is OK with that *before* you do it.

 Create a professional-looking website.